About This Chapter

-You'll learn about childhood and adolescent developmental milestones and the nature vs. nurture debate.
-As you progress through this chapter, you'll examine language development in children, the development of moral and prosocial behavior, and cognitive development.
+You'll study childhood and adolescent developmental milestones and the nature vs. nurture debate.
+As you progress through this chapter, you'll examine language development in children, the development of moral and prosocial behavior, and tools to advance cognitive development.
 After completing this chapter, you should be able to:

-- Understand the link between social constructivism and cognitive development
+- Understand social constructivism and the mediated learning experience

-- Explain Gilligan's and Kohlberg's theories on moral development
+- Contrast Gilligan and Kohlberg's theories and stages of moral development

-Our lessons are taught via brief, fun video lessons that engage and absorb you.
+Our lessons are delivered via brief, fun video lessons that engage and absorb you.
 These lessons are taught by experts in their various fields.
-You'll also find self-assessment quizzes and lesson transcripts to enhance your learning.
+You'll also find self-assessment quizzes and video transcripts to enhance your learning.
 We provide a jump feature in the video timelines that allow you to watch a portion of a video without having to scroll through the whole thing.

 1. Child and Adolescent Development: Developmental Milestones & Nature vs. Nurture